Remember 2015? It was certainly an eventful year.

 No problem, try the dollar-cost averaging method instead.

-Using the dollar-cost averaging technique, you would contribute a fixed amount into your RRSP each month, and buy the same amounts of investments each month, regardless of prices.
+Using the dollar-cost averaging technique, you contribute a fixed amount into your RRSP each month, and buy the same amounts of investments each month, regardless of prices.

 Here’s how it works in practice: